gzecila/Methods/Assignments/03-07_SSH-And-Friends/SSH-And-Friends.md

       * This requires you to have enabled the root user in your VM; if you have not done this, do so using the command `sudo passwd root` and give the root user the same password as the `econ-ark` user (Google for more info)
    * Test whether you have succeeded by using the `whoami` command
       * The answer should be `root`

+* The answer is 'econ-ark' rather than 'root' after executing the above lines, I wonder if they are equivalent?
+[AG]

    * `ssh econ-ark@localhost` will initiate a `remote` connection from your own computer to itself
 	  * (By default, in unix your own computer can be addressed as `localhost`)
       * If this is the first time you have connected from your current machine to the remote machine, you will asked to permit the connection va a `key fingerprint` which is a security mechanism.
 Accept this request
    * If instead of `localhost` you specified some other valid username and hostname, you would connect as that user to that machine instead
       * Assuming that the connection is permitted by firewalls and other security mechanisms...
 	  * And that connecting by ssh has been enabled on the other machine

+* When trying to permit the connection via a key fingerprint, I faced issues while entering password.
+I tried my local computer's password but it didn't work.
+[AG]

 0. You should now be connected to the remote computer on precisely the same footing you would have if you had logged into the computer from a physical connection like a keyboard
    * Confirm that you are logged in as the econ-ark user using the `whoami` command
    * A second proof that you are logged in as the econ-ark user is to use the command `ls`